Zjianru/ai-tools-chain/docs/system/phases/planning.md

   - Agents may build or use a repo summary if configured.

 - **Timeline entry**
-  - The task’s row in `docs_v2/planning/timeline.md`, if it exists.
+  - The task’s row in `docs/planning/timeline.md`, if it exists.
   - Used to pull:
     - `id`,
     - `milestone`,
     - `priority`,
     - `depends`.

-- **Legacy notes or specs**
-  - Linked via `design_link` in the timeline,
-  - or added manually to the brief.

 ---